Contact: Carrie Pulliam

 Both shape files are projected using the North American Datum of 1983.
 Location data in the attributes supplied in both shapefiles include latitude and longitude in both North American datums of 1927 and 1983 (NAD27 and NAD83).
 The shapefile kyog_dd.shp was created using location values from the two fields: Rec_Lat83 and Rec_Lng83.
 The attribute files (*.dbf) of either shapefile can be loaded into ArcView as a table, and the fields "Rec_Lat27" and "Rec_Lng27" can be used to create a shapefile projected to the NAD27 datum.
 Latitude and longitude are expressed as decimal degrees for both datums.
 By convention, west longitude is expressed as a negative number.

-The Kentucky Geological Survey maintains the Well Sample and Core Library where samples acquired during drilling or augering are catalogued and stored.
+The Kentucky Geological Survey maintains a collection of oil and gas well samples at the KGS Earth Analysis Research Library where samples acquired during drilling or augering are catalogued and stored.
 These samples are available for inspection and limited analysis.
-For information, check the website or call Patrick Gooding or Ray Daniel at 859-389-8810.
+For information, contact staff at the EARL (859-389-8810)

 Except for their projections, the kyog_dd and kyog_1z shape files have the same components as distributed.
 For simplicity, the documentation will refer to the appropriate shape files as KYOG_* where the asterisk refers to the suffix specifying the projection.